jasonacox/tinytuya/README.md

 3. **Set up a Tuya Account**:
     * Create a Tuya Developer account on [iot.tuya.com](https://iot.tuya.com/) and log in.
-    * Go to Cloud Development -> Create a project (remember the Authorization Key: *API ID* and *Secret* for below)
+    * Click on "Cloud" icon -> Create a project (remember the Authorization Key: *API ID* and *Secret* for below)
-    * Go to Cloud Development -> select your project -> Project Overview -> Linked Device -> Link devices by App Account (tab)
+    * Click on "Cloud" icon -> select your project -> Project Overview -> Linked Device -> Link devices by App Account (tab)
     * Click 'Add App Account' and it will display a QR code.
 Scan the QR code with the *Smart Life app* on your Phone (see step 1 above) by going to the "Me" tab in the *Smart Life app* and clicking on the QR code button [..] in the upper right hand corner of the app.
 When you scan the QR code, it will link all of the devices registered in your "Smart Life" app into your Tuya IoT project.
-    * **IMPORTANT** Verify under Cloud Development -> select your project -> API Setting that the following API groups have status "Open": Authorization management, Device Management and Device Control ([see here](https://user-images.githubusercontent.com/5875512/92361673-15864000-f132-11ea-9a01-9c715116456f.png))
+    * **IMPORTANT** Under "Cloud" -> select your project -> "API Management" -> "API Products" that the following API groups have status "Subscribed": Smart Home Devices Management, Authorization and Smart Home Family Management ([see screenshot here](https://user-images.githubusercontent.com/836718/111419675-1d0d3f80-86a7-11eb-81ad-f6078ee391fe.png))

 4. **Run Setup Wizard**:
     * From your Linux/Mac/Win PC run the TinyTuya Setup **Wizard** to fetch the  *LOCAL_KEYs* for all of your registered devices: